Dlhuutien/CNM_moblie/chating_app/README.md

 ## Description

-**chating_app** is a Flutter-based messaging app that supports real-time chatting, Google Sign-In authentication, file sharing, emoji support, local push notifications, and voice/video calling features.
+**chating_app** is a Flutter-based messaging app that supports real-time chatting, Google Sign-In authentication, file sharing, emoji support, local push notifications.
 The goal is to deliver a seamless and familiar chat experience on mobile devices.

 ## Technologies Used